Jorge Lanata: Health problems and death

 Jorge Lanata was interned and died at the Hospital Italiano.

 Jorge Lanata suffered from several health problems.
 His medic Julio Bruetman explained them in the biography Lanata.
 As he had deep sleep apneas he required breathing devices during the night.
 He also had a kidney failure, being hospitalized several times, and had to undergo kidney dialysis.
 He also had type 2 diabetes as a result of his overweight.
-In 1999 he had a weight near 150 kilograms, and got near to a diabetic coma.
+In 1999 he had a weight near 150 kg, and got near to a diabetic coma.
 He was also a frequent smoker and never left the habit despite medic orders, even smoking on live television.
 He also consumed 8 grams of cocaine during a decade, until he underwent a detox treatment in the United States.

 Jorge Lanata entered the Hospital Italiano in June 2024.
 He was transferred to the Santa Catalina clinic on 11 September for neurological rehabilitation, but had to be returned less than a month later for kidney problems.
 He underwent surgery for intestinal ischemia on 9 October, which removed 70 centimeters of intestines.
 His health never got stable enough to be moved to the clinic, as his family desired.
 Marcovecchio told the press that in his last weeks he was serene and accepting of his upcoming death, and that there was nothing else the doctors could do about it.
 He died on 30 December 2024, as a result of multiple organ failure.

 The funeral was held at the House of Culture of Buenos Aires, on 1 and 2 January.
 It was open to the public, and was attended by his family, Chano Moreno Charpentier (the singer of Tan Biónica), journalists Ernesto Tenembaum, María O'Donnell, Eduardo Feinmann, Nicolás Wiñazki, Nancy Pazos, Mercedes Ninci, Fernando Bravo, Joaquín Morales Solá, Nacho Otero, Diego Leuco, and Luis Majul, and producer Pablo Codevilla.
 Politician Patricia Bullrich sent a funeral wreath.
 Afterwards, he was buried at the Campanario Jardín de Paz cemetery, in Florencio Varela.

 Several politicians sent their condolences after his death, such as Elisa Carrió, Carolina Píparo, Ramiro Marra, Fernando Iglesias, Patricia Bullrich, Maximiliano Ferraro, Marcela Pagano, Jorge Macri, Horacio Rodríguez Larreta, Luis Petri and former president Mauricio Macri.
 The Radical Civic Union sent a message with its institutional X account.
 President Javier Milei made no public comments about his death at the moment, fearing that any comment from him would be turned into a political dispute.